valatron-php/task/readme.md

 # Task description
 There are no limitations in terms of framework/libraries usage.
+Your app should follow MVC pattern and use OOP.
-However try to create your app as project that will expand in future.
+Try to create your app as project that will expand in future.
 Optimal time for finishing the task is up to **2 hours**.

 ## Domain:
 You have three tables in a relation database.
 These tables are defined as follows: